Bh3os/UR3_Hybrid_System/README.md

 ---

-## 🚀 Success Indicators
+##  Success Indicators

 When everything is working correctly, you should see:

-✅ **Host System**: GPU server running at 100+ FPS inference
+ **Host System**: GPU server running at 100+ FPS inference
-✅ **VM System**: Smooth Webots simulation with real-time robot control
+ **VM System**: Smooth Webots simulation with real-time robot control
-✅ **Network**: Sub-5ms communication latency between systems
+ **Network**: Sub-5ms communication latency between systems
-✅ **Training**: Convergent learning curves in TensorBoard
+ **Training**: Convergent learning curves in TensorBoard
-✅ **Performance**: 90%+ grasp success rate in simulation
+ **Performance**: 90%+ grasp success rate in simulation

 ---

-**🎉 Congratulations!
+** Congratulations!
 You now have a state-of-the-art hybrid deep learning system for robotic grasping that leverages the full power of your RTX A6000 GPU while maintaining compatibility with ROS and Webots!**

-**🔬 This system represents the cutting edge of hybrid AI architectures, combining the best of high-performance computing with realistic robotics simulation.**
+**This system represents the cutting edge of hybrid AI architectures, combining the best of high-performance computing with realistic robotics simulation.**
 ```bash
 # Navigate to VM system directory
 cd vm_simulation_system